jawhnypoh/RedditGram/README.md

 # RedditGram
-By Tam Lu, Jerry Peng, and Johny Po
+By Tam Lu, Jerry Peng, and Johnny Po

 An android application using reddit's web API.